A new era of tax sovereignty: GWE and tribal corporation tax exemption rules

 - Programs tailored to need: Crucially, the regulations confirm that benefits provided by a tribal general welfare program may be provided on a uniform or pro-rata basis to tribal program participants.
 This moves away from previous IRS standards that often imposed an artificial “needs-based” requirement.

-- The “lavish or extravagant” standard: While the statute requires that benefits not be “lavish or extravagant,” the final rules defer to tribal governments’ determination of what constitutes a reasonable and appropriate benefit within the context of their community’s culture and economic conditions — a significant change for self-governance.
+- The “lavish or extravagant” standard: While the statute requires that benefits not be “lavish or extravagant,” the rules defer to tribal governments’ determination of what constitutes a reasonable and appropriate benefit within the context of their community’s culture and economic conditions — providing tribes more self-governance than in the past.

 - Administrative relief: The regulations explicitly require the IRS to continue suspending audits and examinations related to the GWE until field agents have been properly trained, supporting a clear and fair transition to the new guidance.